kubernetes/community/keps/sig-architecture/0016-20180601-identifying-api-usage-patterns.md

 Leaking callstacks from applications that don’t want to have the ability to be enabled.
 The default would need to be off, only when configured to do so via a KUBE_CALLSTACK_HASH style env var.

 To limit exposing local path names and source, client-go could instead generate a hash of the data (generalized, so it's just the paths+linums under $GOPATH), however this would either reduce the data to, "I'm here for the same reason as last time, can't tell you what it is."
-While useful, it definately reduces our insight, or adds some complexity to map the hashes back to their full context.
+While useful, it definitely reduces our insight, or adds some complexity to map the hashes back to their full context.

 ## Graduation Criteria